maedemir/smart-road-asset-management-system/README.md

 **Smart Road Asset Management System** is designed to:
 - Automatically detect and classify road assets (e.g., traffic signs, potholes, barriers) from images.
 - Integrate geospatial data with detection results for a comprehensive asset management solution.
+- Utilize ZoeDepth for monocular depth estimation, providing depth cues from single images.
+- Store and visualize detected assets using QGIS and PostGIS for detailed spatial analysis.
 - Provide a user-friendly visualization interface for stakeholders to review asset conditions and plan maintenance activities.

-This project leverages state-of-the-art techniques such as deep learning-based object detection, image processing, and GIS integration to address real-world challenges in infrastructure management.
+This project leverages state-of-the-art techniques such as deep learning-based object detection, image processing, GIS integration, and advanced depth estimation to address real-world challenges in infrastructure management.

 ## Features

 - **Automated Detection:** Uses advanced object detection algorithms to identify various road assets.
+- **Monocular Depth Estimation:** Integrates ZoeDepth to estimate depth from single images.
-- **Geospatial Integration:** Combines detection results with geographic data for a comprehensive overview.
+- **Geospatial Integration:** Combines detection results with geographic data and stores them in PostGIS, enabling robust spatial queries.
+- **Visualization:** Uses QGIS for visualizing detected assets and detailed geospatial analysis.
 - **User-friendly Interface:** Provides clear visualizations and reports for quick decision-making.
 - **Scalable Architecture:** Designed to process large datasets and adaptable to various environments.